squirrels-analytics/squirrels-analytics.github.io/docs/docs/topics/parameters.md

 sr.DateParameter.CreateSimple("my_date_param", "My Date Parameter", "2024-01-01")
 ```

-The **all_options** argument for the **Create** factory method is a list of parameter options for non-select parameters as well.
+The **all_options** argument for the **CreateWithOptions** factory method is a list of parameter options for non-select parameters as well.
 The parameter option class to use depends on the parameter type.
 For instance, for [DateParameter], the **all_options** argument must be a list of [DateParameterOption].
 Similar to the arguments for **CreateSimple**, the [DateParameterOption] also takes **default_date** as a required argument and **date_format** as an optional argument.
 If a parent parameter is specified for the date parameter, then specifying multiple date parameter options can be useful for the date parameter to use a different default date based on the selected value of the parent parameter.

 For the **CreateFromSource** factory method, the **data_source** argument type also differs based on the parameter type.
 For instance, for [DateParameter], the **data_source** argument must be of type [DateDataSource].